 During World War II the US Navy controlled the airport and built a fourth runway.
 In 1952, the airport was officially named Hagler Field in honor of Conner L. Hagler, a former city mayor.

 In 1965, the commercial jet age swept into the Pensacola airport with the touchdown of an Eastern Air Lines Boeing 727.
-In 1972, the airport was renamed Pensacola International Airport to reflect the large surrounding area served by the airport.
+In 1972, the airport was renamed Pensacola Regional Airport to reflect the large surrounding area served by the airport.
+In 2011, the airport was renamed Pensacola International Airport and is the largest market along the Gulf Coast between New Orleans and Jacksonville serving over two million residents.

 No airport is ever finished; and, to this day, Pensacola International Airport continues to be reshaped as it adapts to new markets, new aircraft, and new technologies.